Skip to main content

 What does it mean for students?

 "Ghost students" are criminals who impersonate higher education students, enroll in courses, and receive federal financial aid that they then steal.
 The problem has grown since 2019, fueled in part by the expansion of online courses.
-The No Aid for Ghost Students Act would require the Department to screen every FAFSA for signs of identity fraud starting October 1, 2026.
+The No Aid for Ghost Students Act would require ED to screen every FAFSA for signs of identity fraud starting October 1, 2026.
 Flagged applicants would have to verify their identity in person or over live video before any college could release federal student aid to them.

 If the bill moves to the Senate, NCAN will be watching to ensure that any final version includes strong protections to minimize false positives and clear, accessible processes for students and institutions of higher education to resolve flagged applications quickly.